 His principle vocal studies were conducted with Margaret Harshaw, who had been a student of Anna Schoen-René, herself a student of Pauline Viardot-García, Manuel Garcia, and Francesco Lamperti.

 Daniel made his solo debut in Faure's Requiem with the Festival die Due Mondi in Spoleto, Italy.
-He subsequently became a member of the New York City Opera and Metropolitan Opera, where he appeared in forty-five roles and seventy productions of operas, musicals, and operettas, including Moses und Aron, Tannhäuser, Tristan und Isolde, Doktor Faust, The Ballad of Baby Doe, Of Mice and Men, Candide, Dead Man Walking, Sweeney Todd, Wonderful Town, Most Happy Fella, and 110 in the Shade, and a rare staging of Lady in the Dark with City Centre Encores!
+He subsequently became a member of the New York City Opera and Metropolitan Opera, where he appeared in forty-five roles and seventy productions, including Moses und Aron, Tannhäuser, Tristan und Isolde, Doktor Faust, The Ballad of Baby Doe, Of Mice and Men, Candide, Dead Man Walking, Sweeney Todd, Wonderful Town, Most Happy Fella, and 110 in the Shade, and a rare staging of Lady in the Dark with City Centre Encores!

 Extensive experience as soloist and ensemble member in both classical and musical theater genres gives Daniel a unique perspective; the knowledge and skill he brings to students is not second-hand speculation, but that of a seasoned artist with more than twenty-five years experience onstage and in the voice studio.

 Dubbed the vocal Indiana Jones for finding the lost teachings of the father of voice science in Hidden in Plain Sight: The Hermann Klein Phono-Vocal Method Based upon the Famous School of Manuel Garcia, Daniel is currently at work on his second book which reveals the teachings of legendary singing masters with support from the Agnes Varis Trust.